 The Rev. Becca Stevens, Council Preacher and internationally beloved Episcopal priest, speaker, and President of Thistle Farms, will share ten ideas based on the axiom that healing and justice are inextricably linked, and encourage workshop participants to create lists of their own.
 Everyone’s top ten might be different, but the goal is to write lists that will illuminate the beauty and wonder in everyday, ordinary life and the people we share it with.
 2020 is the year to “gird our spiritual loins,” so that we are grounded and loving!

 Led by the Rev. Becca Stevens – speaker, leader, Episcopal priest, entrepreneur, and president of Thistle Farms, a multifaceted, international nonprofit.
 Becca has visited the Episcopal Diocese of West Texas numerous times, addressing Diocesan Council, teaching at the inaugural Bishop’s Spring Retreat, and presenting at churches around the diocese.
-Hosted by the Diocese.
+Hosted by the Diocese, in Watergarden A.

 F.I.S.H. – Easy Evangelism for Everyday Episcopalians